Retaining Wall Solutions For Sloped Properties in Seattle WA

 Retaining walls are a great way to enhance both the look and function of your landscaping.
 Commonly used as a solution for sloping and uneven properties, retaining walls let you carve out functional outdoor spaces into sloping properties that can be suitable for garden areas, sections of lawn, patios and more.
 Made out of a variety of building materials retaining walls can compliment your landscaping and increase your properties curb appeal.

-WA Construction Group LLC is a full service general construction contractor serving Seattle and the surrounding area.
+ACTS Construction Group LLC is a full service general construction contractor serving Seattle and the surrounding area.
 We specialize in the design and construction of retaining walls using rock, block, and concrete for both residential and commercial property owners.

 From a 50′ foot long stacked block retaining wall to hold back a sloping property to a multi-tiered gravity block wall that spans over 100′.
-The team at WA Construction Group LLC will be able to provide retaining wall solutions that will benefit your specific property.
+The team at ACTS Construction Group LLC will be able to provide retaining wall solutions that will benefit your specific property.

 Retaining Walls & Building Permits in Seattle